-Five things accommodation teams should know about this year’s students
+5 things you should know about 2019’s students

 Launched on 17 September, The New Realists reveals what going to university means to this generation, and how they navigate their way into and through their first year.
 For those of us providing student accommodation it’s a valuable insight into what’s important to this year’s students, and how we can support them to get the most from their time at university.
 Here are five key take-aways for accommodation professionals.